Top Decorating + DIY Home Improvement Projects of 2018

 I CAN SEE!

 Or, that time we hung a ceiling light fixture… 14 years later.
-Probably the most used and enjoyed change of the year.
+Probably the most used and enjoyed the change of the year.
 I can’t believe I lived without a proper ceiling light in this room for all those years.
-After that little squirrel crawled up in the attic and put a light box in, I’ve taken liberal advantage of being able to see.
+Seeing as you can buy ceiling lights here, for anyone looking to make this simple change to any room in the house, this could make a lot of difference to the overall look and feel.
+After that little squirrel crawled up in the attic and put a lightbox in, I’ve taken liberal advantage of being able to see.
 I’ve even been painting at the dining room table.
 It has been seriously wonderful!
 The seeing.
 My painting, not so much.

 PAINTING THE HOUSE(s)